 What Happens If I Don't Pay Property Taxes in Kansas?

 People who own real property must pay property taxes.
-The government uses the money these taxes generate to pay for schools, public services, libraries, roads, parks, and the like.
+The government uses these taxes to pay for schools, public services, libraries, roads, parks, and the like.
 Typically, the tax amount is based on a property's assessed value.

 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.

 So, if you don't pay your real property taxes in Kansas, you could lose your home to the county.
 You do, however, get some time after this transfer happens to pay off the debt.
-But if you don't pay the delinquent amounts, the county may then foreclose and sell the property to a new owner at a public auction.
+But if you don't pay the delinquent amounts, the county may foreclose and sell the property to a new owner at a public auction.

 If you don't pay your Kansas property taxes, you could eventually lose your home, usually after a few years, to the county at a tax sale.
 The county is the only party allowed to buy the property at the sale.